Antont82/giphy/README.md

 *by default project configured to PORT 399

 # About the project:
-* The project is simple API usage with chashing 3d requests.
+* The project is simple API usage with caching 3d requests.

-## The tehnologyes in project are:
+## The technologies in project are:
 LRU - casheing module from npm (memory based)